Linking Leptogenesis and Asymmetric Dark Matter: A Testable Framework for Neutrino Mass and the Matter-Antimatter Asymmetry: Numerical analysis

-With a large hierarchy in $|\lambda_1|\ll|\lambda_2|$, without washout suppression, the washout on the DM asymmetry becomes too small for lower $M_{N_1}$ values resulting in a bound of about $10^6$ GeV while still having stable DM as if $|\lambda_2|$ is too large, then the dark washout becomes too large.
+In Fig.~\ref{fig:mpeff}, an increase in $r_{\phi\,1}$ clearly suppresses the dark washout.
+The negative effect on the lepton asymmetry is minimal.
+For $r_{\phi1}\gtrsim0.01$, washout suppression becomes non-negligible.
+For $r_{\phi\,1} =0.2$, significantly more dark asymmetry survives compared to the lepton asymmetry lost. \\ \\ With a large hierarchy in $|\lambda_1|\ll|\lambda_2|$, without washout suppression, the washout on the DM asymmetry becomes too small for lower $M_{N_1}$ values resulting in a bound of about $10^6$ GeV while still having stable DM as if $|\lambda_2|$ is too large, then the dark washout becomes too large.
 However, with a large hierarchy in $|\lambda_1|\ll|\lambda_2|$ with washout suppression, the RHN mass bound is able to be significantly lowered as $|\lambda_2|$ can be increased to the perturbative maximum.
 As shown in section \ref{sec:analytic}, $|\lambda_1|$ must be small: setting $|\lambda_1|$ near the perturbative maximum would erase the $N_1$ departure from thermal equilibrium.
 The optimal choice is $|\lambda_1| \sim |y_1|$; $|\lambda_1|\gg |y_1|$ suppresses departure from thermal equilibrium, while $|\lambda_1|\ll |y_1|$ suppresses CP violation.
 As the bound on $M_{N_1}$ decreases, $|y_1|$ decreases as $(y^\dagger y)_{11} \propto M_{N_1}$ and the optimal value of $|\lambda_1|$ tracks it. \\ \\ In Fig.~\ref{fig:contour}, the effect on how the mass bound changes depending on the choice of parameters for the ratio of $|\lambda_1|/|y_1|$ against $|\lambda_2|$ is demonstrated.
-From Fig.~\ref{fig:contour}, for the majority of the parameter space, the optimal value of $|\lambda_1|/|y_1| \simeq1$ except for RHN masses below ~4 TeV where the optimal value begins to shift to $|\lambda_1|/|y_1| \simeq1.8$ at the perturbative maximum.
+From Fig.~\ref{fig:contour}, for the majority of the parameter space, the optimal value of $|\lambda_1|/|y_1| \simeq1$ except for RHN masses below ~4 TeV where the optimal value begins to shift to $|\lambda_1|/|y_1| \simeq2.2$ at the perturbative maximum.
 As the bound approaches about 4 TeV, since the sphaleron process freezes out near $T\simeq 130$ GeV \cite{DOnofrio:2014rug}, any lepton asymmetry generated after this does not get transferred to the baryon sector.
-This is partially responsible for the shift for the optimal value to $|\lambda_1|/|y_1|\rightarrow1.8$ when $|\lambda_2|=\sqrt{4 \pi}$ due to slightly more asymmetry generation at lower temperatures since the slightly stronger washout that occurs after EWSB becomes irrelevant. \\ \\ In Fig.~\ref{fig:contour}, the effect of how the bound changes with the hierarchy of $|\lambda_2|$ against $|\lambda_1|$ is shown.
+This is partially responsible for the shift for the optimal value to $|\lambda_1|/|y_1|\rightarrow2.2$ when $|\lambda_2|=\sqrt{4 \pi}$ due to slightly more asymmetry generation at lower temperatures since the slightly stronger washout that occurs after EWSB becomes irrelevant. \\ \\ In Fig.~\ref{fig:contour}, the effect of how the bound changes with the hierarchy of $|\lambda_2|$ against $|\lambda_1|$ is shown.
 As the mass bound decreases, the $|\lambda_1|$ coupling also decreases.
 At the RHN mass bound, the ratio of $|\lambda_2|/|\lambda_1|$ is about $\sim \mathcal{O}(10^8)$.
 Though this hierarchy is extreme, it does not violate radiative stability.
 There are no unsuppressed corrections to $|\lambda_1|$ from $|\lambda_2|$; loops that feed $|\lambda_2|$ into $|\lambda_1|$ always include a $|y_1|$ or $|\lambda_1|$ insertion and are therefore parametrically suppressed, so no radiative instability arises.
 The red circle highlights an interesting parameter point which provides the lowest mass scale scenario for the RHNs around $\sim \mathcal{O}(2) \, \rm TeV$.
 The next section shows how the mass of $\chi$ varies with respect to washout suppression in this interesting parameter range.